-SOC 6 SOCIAL PROBLEMS
+SOC 6 SOCIAL PROBLEMS 3.0 Units

-An identification and analysis of contemporary social problems including (1) the role of power and ideology in the definition of social problems, (2) their causes and consequences, (3) evaluations of proposed solutions, and (4) methods of intervention.
-Topics will vary.
+An identification and analysis of contemporary social problems including (1) the role of power and ideology in the definition of

-SOC 7 SOCIOLOGY OF SEXUALITY
+SOCIOLOGY OF SEXUALITY

-This course looks at the social forces that influence, and are influenced by our construction of sexuality.
+This course looks at the social forces that influence, and are influenced by, our construction of sexuality.
 Topics covered include: the social construction of the erotic, the creation of sexual identities, gender and sexuality, religion and sexuality, sexual commerce, and global issues such as birth control and STDs.